Redsskull/Find-Bart/README.md

 - The site was deployed using Github pages. the link can be found here - https://redsskull.github.io/Find-Bart/

  ## Credits

+ ### Content

+ - Some of the function layout was learned and even copied(although not copy pasted, the game is different) from Matt Rudge's video in the LMS of Code Institute where he shows how to build a basic JS Rock, Paper, Scissors game.

 ### Media